Part 2: Bitcoin basics

 With bitcoin, the total number of “bitcoins” that will exist is 21 million.
 Today, over 19 million are currently in circulation.
 The remaining coins will be released into circulation on a set schedule through 2140.

 Just like buying shares of a company, you must record each purchase of bitcoin and the transaction details so that it can be used for tax purposes.
 Depending on the way you make the purchase, this may or may not apply.
-Just be mindful of this as most individual investors may use exchanges that do not do this type of IRS reports as regular brokerage firms such as Fidelity, Robinhood, etc will do.
+Just be mindful of this as most individual investors may use exchanges that do not do this type of IRS reporting.
+Regular brokerage firms such as Fidelity, Robinhood, etc will.

 In part 3, we will discuss the 21 million supply limit